ArunaStorage/documentation/docs/get_started/basic_usage/11_How-To-S3-Interface.md

     ... or partially the global CLI options of *s5cmd*:

-    * **Endpoint URL:** `--endpoint-url <aos-dataproxy-endpoint>`
+    * **Endpoint URL:** `--endpoint-url <aruna-dataproxy-endpoint>`
     * **Output format:** `--json`
     * **Disable SSL verification:** `--no-verify-ssl`

-### Object paths in AOS
+### Object paths in Aruna

-In order for the AOS to provide an S3 compatible interface, it is necessary that Objects can be accessed via a unique path instead of their id.
+In order for Aruna to provide an S3 compatible interface, it is necessary that Objects can be accessed via a unique path instead of their id.

 Currently, this path complies with the standardized specifications of AWS S3 and are represented in the format
 `<project-name>/<collection-name>/<dataset-name>/<object-filename>` which resembles the S3 path-style `s3://bucket/key` where: